dhruvin6215/MoodBeam/README.md

 #### In your virtual env, run pip install -r requirements.txt

-## How Script Works
+## How script.py Works

-#### Replace the CLIENT_ID, SECRET_KEY, username and password in data with your own.
+Replace the CLIENT_ID, SECRET_KEY, username and password in data with your own.
 Set NUM_POSTS to the number of posts you want to average out, must be under 25